xgurnoorkaursidhu/Induction-Report/README.md

 # Day 4 #
 9.30 to 10.30 - (english lecture)-Prof. Aastik sharma
 Introducing himself and took the introduction of students .

 10.30 to 11.30 - (chemistry lecture)-Prof.
 karan bhalla
 firstly took the introduction from students and then he introduce himself and tells about basic things like attendance is mandatory,  examination etc

 11.30 to 12.30 - Break

-12.30 to 2.30 -  Expert lecture by Dr .Priya  Darshni madam on "Universal human values-2"
+12.30 to 2.30 -  Expert lecture by Dr .Priya  Darshni madam on "Universal human values-2" she tells about 3 basic requirements of a human being:-
+1. Right understanding
+2. Fulfilment in relationship
+3. physical facility and not just physical facility

+2.30 to 3.30 - we attended the session by causmic club we get to know about it in deep that it is hardworking club among all club and more popular in college